 A top way to achieve that consistency is to put your marketing under one roof, instead of dividing different tasks among multiple vendors.
 At our law firm marketing agency, we’ve seen this work well for firms across the country.

 “A [building] contractor knows how to get the plumber and the electrician to work well together,” Nathan said.
 A good ad agency can do the same for a law firm’s TV, digital, outdoor ads and entire revenue-generating strategy.

 If you want to evolve your legal marketing, the experts at Firmidable are happy to have a conversation.
 Let’s get in touch.

-Firmidable has been a national expert in legal marketing for almost 30 years.
+Firmidable has been a national expert in legal marketing for over 30 years.
 It brings law firms customized, data-driven marketing strategies and services, including online and traditional media for a wide range of legal practices.
 From Maine to Hawaii, it has transformed the lives of attorneys—and their clients.